 Liam Hoofe reviews this week’s episode of Monday Night Raw…

 What did you think of Raw?
-Let us know in the comments below, and let Liam know on Twitter @liamhoofe
+Let us know on Twitter, and let Liam know on Twitter @liamhoofe